DeboraArzu/Terraform-MongoDB/README.md

 replication:
     replSetName: "mongoreplica"
 ```
-After mongo is already install in the 3 instances, the following script is run on the master mongo instances.
+After mongo is already install in the three instances, the following script is run on the master mongo instance.
 ```bash
 echo "rs.initiate()" | mongo
 echo "rs.add(\"${INSTANCE1}\",\"27017\")" | mongo